-According to the study, “Primary-caregiving fathers exhibited high amygdala activation similar to mothers, alongside high superior temporal sulcus (STS) activation comparable to fathers, and functional connectivity between amygdala and STS.
+“Primary-caregiving fathers exhibited high amygdala activation similar to mothers, alongside high superior temporal sulcus (STS) activation comparable to fathers, and functional connectivity between amygdala and STS.
 Among all fathers, time spent in childcare correlated with amygdala-STS connectivity.
 Findings describe mechanisms of brain malleability with caregiving experiences in human fathers.”

-This study suggests that there may be a dedicated neural network for parenting in both genders and that network is adaptable to the level of responsibility required to care for the child.
+This study suggests there may be a dedicated neural network for parenting in both genders.
+And that network is adaptable to the level of responsibility required to care for the child.

 “Fathers have the capacity to do it as well as mothers, but they need daily caregiving activities to ignite that mothering network.“

 Fathers play a vital role in the health and well being of their children.
-It will be interesting to see what new information is discovered through research into the biological changes that are triggered by Fatherhood.
+It will be interesting to see what new information is discovered through research into the biological changes triggered by fatherhood.